madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/assign-and-manage-access-to-layout-templates.md

 ---
-title: Assign and Manage Layout Template Access
+title: Assign and Manage Access to Layout Templates
 description: Learn to assign layout templates to users and control who can manage access.
 feature: System Setup and Administration
 level: Intermediate